United States: Climate

 With its large size and geographic variety, the United States includes most climate types.
 East of the 100th meridian, the climate ranges from humid continental in the north to humid subtropical in the south.
 The western Great Plains are semi-arid.
 Many mountainous areas of the American West have an alpine climate.
 The climate is arid in the Southwest, Mediterranean in coastal California, and oceanic in coastal Oregon, Washington, and southern Alaska.
 Most of Alaska is subarctic or polar.
 Hawaii, the southern tip of Florida and U.S. territories in the Caribbean and Pacific are tropical.

 The United States receives more high-impact extreme weather incidents than any other country.
 States bordering the Gulf of Mexico are prone to hurricanes, and most of the world's tornadoes occur in the country, mainly in Tornado Alley.
-Due to climate change in the country, extreme weather has become more frequent in the U.S. in the 21st century, with three times the number of reported heat waves compared to the 1960s.
+Due to climate change, extreme weather has become more frequent in the U.S. in the 21st century, with three times the number of reported heat waves compared to the 1960s.
 Since the 1990s, droughts in the American Southwest have become more persistent and more severe.
 The regions considered as the most attractive to the population are the most vulnerable.